Our DSA Claim It! Campaign encourages any student in higher education to look at whether they are eligible for Disabled Students' Allowances (DSAs).

 Shane Lynch talks to AbilityNet

-In our latest video Boyzone star Shane Lynch talks about his Dyslexia and shows his support to our Claim It!
+In our video Boyzone star Shane Lynch talks about his Dyslexia and shows his support to our Claim It!
 Campaign.

 What are DSAs?